bhmsgame06/BFCTool/README.md

 #### Adding a own file to BFC file
 For example we want to add a tiny picture without PPL palette: **PITR.pim**.
-Just replace this PIM file to any BFC folder, for example the file path: **10.bfc/PITR.pim** Type to BFCTool CMD that command:
+Just move this PIM file to any BFC folder, for example the file path: **10.bfc/PITR.pim** Type to BFCTool CMD that command:
 ```
 encodefn PITR.pim